 - Exercise caution when considering the use of ustekinumab in patients with a chronic infection or a history of recurrent infection.
 Serious infections, such as cellulitis, diverticulitis, osteomyelitis, viral infections, gastroenteritis, pneumonia, and urinary tract infections requiring hospitalisation, have been reported in the drug development programme.
 Ustekinumab should not be administered until the infection resolves or is adequately treated.

 - Patients with pharmacologic blockade of IL-12/IL-23 from treatment with ustekinumab may be susceptible to disseminated infections from mycobacteria (including nontuberculous, environmental mycobacteria), salmonella (including nontyphi strains), and Bacillus Calmette-Guerin (BCG) vaccinations based on evidence that individuals genetically deficient in IL-12/IL-23 are particularly vulnerable to the latter infections.
-Appropriate diagnostic testing should be considered, e.g., tissue culture, stool culture, as dictated by clinical circumstances.
+Appropriate diagnostic testing should be considered, such as tissue culture, and stool culture, as dictated by clinical circumstances.

 - BCG vaccines should not be given during treatment with ustekinumab or for one year prior to initiating treatment or one year following discontinuation of treatment.
 Caution is advised when administering live vaccines to household contacts of patients receiving ustekinumab because of the potential risk for shedding from the household contact and transmission to patient.